gearpump/gearpump/docs/deployment-configuration.md

 ## Configuration for user submitted application job

-For user application job, it will read configuration file `gear.conf` and `application.conf` from classpath, while `application.conf` has higher prioprty.
+For user application job, it will read configuration file `gear.conf` and `application.conf` from classpath, while `application.conf` has higher priority.
 The default classpath contains:

 1. `conf/`
 2. current working directory.

 For example, you can put a `application.conf` on your working directory, and then it will be effective when you submit a new job application.

 ## Logging